How to help Australia bushfire victims

 There's also the New South Wales Rural Fire Service, which set up specific funds for the families of two firefighters.

-Help wildlife
+Save wildlife

 The fires have killed and injured thousands of koalas and millions of other native animals.